microsoft/MicroHack/03-Azure/01-03-Infrastructure/06_Migration_Datacenter_Modernization/walkthrough/challenge-7/solution.md

 ![image](./img/vm-eicarstring.png)

-We will not try to download a test file  from the website, because this will be blocked by the browser already.
-Instead we will create a new file on the virtual machine and paste the EICAR string into and try to safe the file.
+We will not try to download a test-file from the website, because this will be blocked by the browser already.
+Instead, we will create a new file on the virtual machine and paste the EICAR string into and try to safe the file.

 Select the EICAR String and copy it into the clipboard.
-Create a new file on the desktop and pase the EICAR string into the file.
+Create a new file on the desktop and paste the EICAR string into the file.

 ![image](./img/vmnewfile.png)